Singular value decomposition to describe bound states in the continuum in periodic metasurfaces: Numerical validation

 We now apply the criteria derived in Sec.~\ref{sec:theory} to analyze this BIC.
-Figures~\ref{fig:2}(b) and~\ref{fig:2}(c) show the inverse largest singular values of the effective T-matrix, $\sigma_1^{-1}$, and of the S-matrix, $\xi_1^{-1}$, respectively.
+Figures~\ref{fig:2}(b) and~\ref{fig:2}(c) show the inverse largest singular values of the effective \textit{T}-matrix, $\sigma_1^{-1}$, and of the \textit{S}-matrix, $\xi_1^{-1}$, respectively.
 For each angle of incidence, both quantities exhibit a pronounced minimum at the values of $\theta$ and $\lambda$ corresponding to the quasi-BIC resonance observed in Fig.~\ref{fig:2}(a).
 The minima do not reach zero, reflecting the fact that quasi-BICs are not genuine eigenmodes of the metasurface at real frequencies [one should consider complex-valued frequencies $\left(\omega-\mathrm{i}\gamma_{\rm r}\right)$].
-However, as $(\theta, \lambda) \to (0, \lambda_{\rm R})$, the inverses of both singular values tend to zero, scaling as $k_{\parallel}^{\alpha}$ with $\alpha \approx 1.8$, thereby validating the BIC criteria in Eqs.~\eqref{eq_sigma1} and~\eqref{eq_xi1}.
+However, as $(\theta, \lambda) \to (0, \lambda_{\rm R})$, the inverses of both singular values significantly decrease, scaling as $k_{\parallel}^{\alpha}$ with $\alpha \approx 1.8$, thereby validating the BIC criteria in Eqs.~\eqref{eq_sigma1} and~\eqref{eq_xi1}.
+Since these quantities should vanish in the ideal case, we also examine the convergence of $\xi_1^{-1}$ as the number of diffraction orders in the basis increases.
+This number is controlled by the parameter $b_{\rm max}$, which defines the radius of a circle in reciprocal space, i.e., the basis only contains diffraction orders satisfying $|\mathbf{G}_{n_x,n_y}| \leq b_{\rm max}$.
+The inset of Fig.~\ref{fig:2}(c) clearly shows that $\xi_1^{-1}$ decreases with increasing $b_{\rm max}$, demonstrating convergence.
+Moreover, a slight variation of the lattice constant also reveals the convergence of $\sigma_1^{-1}$ with respect to the maximum multipole degree $\ell_{\rm max}$ (see Appendix~\ref{sec:convergence}).

+Additionally, we plot the electric and magnetic field distributions in the $xz$ plane for the considered BIC, corresponding to a magnetic dipole oriented along the $z$ axis [see the inset in Fig.~\ref{fig:2}(b)].
+At each point, the electric field contribution from a single unit cell is given by $\mathbf{E}(\mathbf{r})=\braket{\mathbf{r}}{\mathbf{u}_1}$, where $\ket{\mathbf{u}_1}$ is expanded into singular spherical waves as in Eq.~\eqref{eq_u1_decomp}, and their coordinate dependence $\braket{\mathbf{r}}{\ell,m,p}$ is provided in Appendix~\ref{sec:sph_waves}.
+The total field is obtained by superposing the contributions from all unit cells, which can be efficiently evaluated using the Ewald summation [cf. Eq.~(3.15) in Ref.~\cite{Necada2021Jan}].